 Introduction

-This process area describes how Suppliers can manage Auxiliary Load Control Switches (ALCS) (embedded in the Electricity Smart Meter) and HCALCS (HAN controlled) via the DCC.
+This process area describes how, for SMETS2+ devices, Suppliers can manage Auxiliary Load Control Switches (ALCS) (embedded in the Electricity Smart Meter) and HCALCS (HAN controlled) via the DCC.
 ALCS and HCALCS configuration and management is important in effective management of the supply of electricity to a premises.
 While there are no obligations on Import Suppliers to configure and operate ALCS and HCALCS, Import Suppliers may have commercial incentives to do so.

+The Service Requests described in this section are not available to SMETS1 devices.

 Scope